tracerip/archive.trace.rip/breaches/The-Real-World.md

 <img src="https://logos.haveibeenpwned.com/TheRealWorld.png" alt="The Real World Logo" width="200" height="200">

 ## Description
-In November 2024, the online course founded by Andrew Tate known as "The Real World" (previously "Hustler's University") <a href="https://redirect.trace.rip/?url=https://www.dailydot.com/debug/andrew-tate-the-real-world-hack/">suffered a data breach that exposed almost 325k users of the platform</a>.
+In November 2024, the online course founded by Andrew Tate known as "The Real World" (previously "Hustler's University") <a href="https://redirect.trace.rip/?url=https://www.dailydot.com/debug/andrew-tate-the-real-world-hack/" target="_blank" rel="noopener noreferrer">suffered a data breach that exposed almost 325k users of the platform</a>.
 The impacted data was limited to usernames, email addresses and chat logs.

 ## Breached data